The Best Nude Beaches around the World

 Hugging the northern shoreline of Kauai between Kalihiwai Beach and Kilauea Point, Kauapea Beach merges as one with Secret Beach at low tide.
 The golden sands are quite large by Kauai standards, stretching for half a mile or so with black lava rocks dotted here and there sheltered by tree and vegetation covered cliffs.

-The beach is accessed down a steep unmarked trail, maintaining its seclusion and, of course,… read more »
+The beach is accessed down a steep unmarked trail, maintaining its seclusion and, of course, amenities are nil.
+Watch out, as in wet weather the path can be slick and dangerous to descend.
+Although the… read more »

 • Lucy Vincent Beach // USA